Joeyonng/Joeyonng-notes/index.md

 My primary research interest is [Explainable machine learning](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) and my expertise extends to general machine learning theory, combinatorial logic, and deep learning.

 This website serves as a platform for sharing my learned knowledge and research notes.
-Additionally, I enjoy developing web applications and you can find some of my side projects here.
+Additionally, I enjoy developing web applications and you can find some of my side projects in my Github.

 :::